 Kauai was the second island my wife and I visited during our last trip to Hawaii.
 We started off in Maui (you can read that itinerary here) and took a one-way flight from Maui to Kaui on Hawaiian Airlines via JetBlue miles.
-JetBlue miles are not difficult to accumulate if you routinely shop on Amazon and you can read my post on how to earn those miles right here.
 Kauai is known as the Garden Isle for its lush tropical landscape.
-Based on my experience, Kauai offers more seclusion than Maui and Oahu.
-All of the islands are special in their own way so I’d recommend experiencing all three.
+Based on my experience, Kauai offers more seclusion than Maui and Oahu and more lush greenery than Big Island.
+All of the islands are special in their own way so I’d recommend experiencing all four.
 Here’s a rundown of what we did during our four days in Kauai.

 Day 1: Arrival